rbettini/webapp/README.md

 ## Pre-reqs to run this project:

 1- Direct internet communication.
-In case of a intermediate proxy, make shure that the configurations are ok!
+In case of an intermediate proxy, make shure that the configurations are ok!

 2- Install the products: